El Nido Travel Guide: The Final Frontier

 Although there are not as many bars as there are in Boracay, there are still a few decent places where you can go and get a drink.
 The beachfront at Bacuit Bay is where the majority of the bars are located.
 This is a great place to go at night if you’re looking for a good time and to meet some people.

 The bar that we spent the majority of our time at was the reggae bar.
 Although I was drunk, it had a good atmosphere and drinks weren’t overly expensive.
 There are not many bars in the centre of the town, so if the bars are not to your liking, you can always buy some alcohol and just have your own party on the beach!

 How much does it cost to travel in El Nido?

 Before going into this, it’s important to note that there are no ATMs in El Nido that accept foreign cards.
-This is extremely important to note before you arrive here as if you end with no cash up like me, then you are really in a tight spot.
+This is extremely important to note before you arrive.
+If you end up with no cash up like me, then you are really in a tight spot.
 Thankfully, I had a friend who was able to lend me some to see me through our stay.

 Otherwise, the only way around this situation is to go to the petrol stations at around 4 pm to get cash back.
-However, this is expensive as they charge a hefty fee for the transaction, so only use it as a last resort!
+However, this is expensive as they charge a hefty fee for the transaction.
+Only use it as a last resort!

-So you have to make sure you bring enough cash to last you while you are in El Nido.
-I’d recommend around PHP10,000, but if you are staying longer than 5 days then maybe bring more.
+You have to set yourself a budget for El Nido.
+I’d recommend around PHP10,000, but if you are staying longer than 5 days, it might be best to bring more.